 5. Classified Ads

 Many people overlook classified ads as an archaic form of promotion but believe it or not they can still be quite effective.
 Plus, you can post an online classified ad for free using sites like Craigslist.
-While the overall results achieved by these ads might not be spectacular, since they’re either free or low-cost it’s a worthwhile addition to any marketing campaign.
+While the overall results achieved by facebook advertising agencies might not be spectacular, since they’re either free or low-cost it’s a worthwhile addition to any marketing campaign.
 Of course, it’s important to put your ad in the proper category and include images to give it more appeal and authenticity.

 6. Flyers & Business Cards